Glubs9/Stutter/README.md

 Make sure to run pip3 install pymonad before running
 Download all of the files and run python3 Main.py \[optional file name\]
 This will launch a repl where you can input commands
-(note: I don't know how to run files from other folders as even if the files where compiled it still needs access to stdlib.shit)
+(note: I don't know how to run files from other folders as even if the files where compiled it still needs access to stdlib.st)

 # Basic Syntax
 The syntax is very simple. (\[function\] \[argument\]) is used to call a function with an argument.